fluxninja/aperture/docs/content/reference/aperturectl/aperturectl.md

 ### Synopsis

-aperturectl is a CLI tool which can be used to interact with Aperture seamlessly.
+aperturectl is a CLI tool to interact with Aperture.

 ### Options